wenguanwang/ASNet/README.md

 2. Run "main.py".

-3. The results are stored at "saliency_predictions" folder.
+3. The computed saliency maps are stored in the "saliency_predictions" folder.

 ===========================================================================